appserver-io/concurrency/README.md

 ## How to use?

+This toolkit is in early-stage development.
+Please use with caution.

 ### The ExecutorService

 It allows you to hold plain PHP objects persistent as singleton in memory accessible everywhere in your code even in different thread contexts.
 You can keep those plain PHP objects easily thread-safe or call certain methods asynchronous by using simple annotations like `@Synchronized` or `@Asynchronous` in method docblocks.